-Approach: An Excel template is sent to the team leads, asking them to revert with the report containing information about number of PCs, printers and other equipment used by the team.
+Approach: An Excel template is sent to the team leads, asking them to revert with the report containing information about the number of PCs, printers, and other equipment used by the team.

-Problem: When there are 50 teams in the organization, it may be very difficult to ensure that all answers have been provided, that the format of the answers is correct and all resources owned by the team have been matched to the inventory data.
+Problem: When there are 50 teams in the organization, it may be difficult to ensure that all answers have been provided, that the format of the answers is correct, and that all resources owned by the team have been matched to the inventory data.

-Solution: In such cases it might be easier to create a target state template of the report with a desired image of information in it - for example listing all required people expected to answer and the expected lists of resources they own, based on the information in the inventory system.
-By using SelectCompare to compare incoming spreadsheets with the target state template, user can quickly identify gaps in the data and address them appropriately.
+Solution: In such cases, it might be easier to create a target state template of the report with a desired image of information in it - for example a list of all required people expected to answer and the expected lists of resources they own, based on the information in the inventory system.
+By using Selectcompare to compare incoming spreadsheets with the target state template, the user can quickly identify gaps in the data and address them appropriately.
 The person collecting the information can investigate discrepancies as they appear and react accordingly to the situation.

 Use case 2 - software development - new feature

-In other cases the spreadsheets contain snapshots of data that provide information to the teams whether their processes or applications work correctly.
+In other cases, the spreadsheets contain snapshots of data that provide information to the teams on whether their processes or applications work correctly.